adedner/dune-fempy/README.md

 - a C++14 compatible C++ compiler (e.g., GCC 4.9+, clang 3.5+)
 - Python 2.7+

-We strongly recommend installing the following Pyhton packages:
+We strongly recommend installing the following Pyhton packages to make full use of dune-fempy:

 - numpy
 - mpi4py
+- ufl

 Buidling